Guides & Videos on Making e-Juice

 A quick & simple means of experimenting

-When I’m developing recipes, I often use a simple method.
-I simply pour 28 ml of 50% PG & 50% VG into a 50 to 120 ml glass or plastic bottle, and use the calculator to determine flavour percentages and how many drops I need.
+When I’m developing recipes I often use a simple method.
+I simply pour 28 ml of 50% PG & 50% VG into a 60 ml glass or plastic bottle, and use the calculator to determine flavour percentages, and how many drops I need.
 The larger bottles offer more empty space, which allows for better blending when shaking the bottle.
 This mixing method isn’t 100% accurate but it’s close enough for many.

 Testing Your Mixes